ASebastianRodriguez/SDCE_Object-Detection-in-an-Urban-Environment/README.md

 ### **Project Introduction:**

-<div style="text-align: justify"> In this project, you will apply the skills you have gained in this course to create a convolutional neural network to detect and classify objects using data from Waymo.
+In this project, you will apply the skills you have gained in this course to create a convolutional neural network to detect and classify objects using data from Waymo.
 You will be provided with a dataset of images of urban environments containing annotated cyclists, pedestrians and vehicles.
-First, you will perform an extensive data analysis including the computation of label distributions, display of sample images, and checking for object occlusions. </div>
+First, you will perform an extensive data analysis including the computation of label distributions, display of sample images, and checking for object occlusions.

 <p>&nbsp;</p>